The Golden Gate Bridge in San Francisco, California is one of the most beautiful, and most photographed, bridges in the world.

 The Golden Gate Bridge, completed after more than four years of construction at a cost of $35 million, opened to vehicular traffic on May 28, 1937 at twelve o'clock noon when President Franklin D. Roosevelt pressed a telegraph key in the White House announcing the event.
 The GGB opening was ahead of schedule and under budget.

 Joseph Baerman Strauss (top section is about the Bay Bridge, scroll down for GGB information) had a dream of building a bridge across the Golden Gate.
-Cincinnati born and trained with Chicago engineering experience, Strauss built his reputation for bridge building in San Francisco with his Bascule Bridge Co. which was responsible for two historic SF drawbridges still in operation near the AT&T ballpark: the Fourth Street bridge and the “Lefty” O'Doul bridge on Third Street.
+Cincinnati born and trained with Chicago engineering experience, Strauss constructed some 400 drawbridges across the U.S. and built his reputation for bridge building in San Francisco with his Bascule Bridge Co. which was responsible for two historic SF drawbridges still in operation near the AT&T ballpark: the Fourth Street bridge and the “Lefty” O'Doul bridge on Third Street.

 Though Strauss only lived a year beyond completion of construction of the GGB he disproved the conventional wisdom of the time;